grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "Ya fuck yourself and your fucking proper procedures.
 I'm talking about my fucking life you fucking swollen and carbuncled head of a syphilitic cock."
 Chips raised the pipe and pointed it at Percy.

-Percy didn't even look at Chips, instead keeping her eyes on the depth gauge that was steadily showing the boat coming shallower.
+Percy did not even look at Chips, instead keeping her eyes on the depth gauge that was steadily showing the boat coming shallower.
 "Put that pipe down Chips."

 Chips snapped.
 She rushed at Percy taking the piece of pipe in a long swinging arc across the control room, just missing Hemi's head but connecting with Captain Percy's stomach.
 Percy doubled over immediately and fell to the cold metal of the deck.